 The Alternative Finance sector continues to grow.
 Admittedly, almost a decade on from the launch of equity crowdfunding platform, Crowdcube and Peer-to-Peer Lender, Funding Circle, the dizzying growth of the early years has slowed to something that is more sustainable, but that is only to be expected in a maturing market.
 The real story is that alternative finance providers are continuing to increase their market share at a time when businesses also have a range of “traditional” options to choose from.

 According to the latest report from the Cambridge Centre for Alternative Finance, 2017 marked the seventh year of substantive market growth.
 And while the expansion of the market may be slowing, the year-on-year change between 2016 and 2017 still came in at a hefty 35.7%.
-In money terms, alternative finance providers channelled £6.9bn to businesses in 2017, with 68% of that coming from online platforms.
+In money terms, alternative finance providers channeled £6.9bn to businesses in 2017, with 68% of that coming from online platforms.

 As the CCAF observes, Alternative Finance is now well established as a funding source for SMEs.
 That is particularly true of debt, which accounted for 90% of the funds raised.

 But Alternative Finance does not exist in a vacuum.
-Those working in the sector are well aware that business owners have choices and that many will consider their own bank to the the first port of call.
+Those working in the sector are well aware that business owners have choices and that many will consider their own bank to the first port of call.
 And according to separate research by the British Business Bank, money loaned by banks (excluding overdrafts) to SMEs continued to grow in 2017 and early 2018, although demand dropped.

 But the striking thing is that the market share of platform lenders is continuing to increase – rising from 0.3% in 2012 to 9.5% in 2017.
-In other words, even though banks are taking a positive approach to
+In other words, even though banks are taking a positive approach to lending to SMEs, many small firms are looking to Alternative Finance.
+It’s a positive choice.

-And that of course begs the question, Why?
+And that, of course, begs the question, Why?

-Well one answer is that awareness of Alternative Finance products has slowly but steadily grown since 2011.
+Well, one answer is that awareness of Alternative Finance products has slowly but steadily grown since 2011.
 When Crowdcube and Funding Circle launched their respective businesses, equity crowdfunding and P2P lending were unknown quantities.
 Initial growth in the sector came from early adopters who were willing to see if these particular solutions worked for them.

 Fast forward to the present day and Alternative Finance products are much more familiar to businesses and to brokers.
 That’s not to say that this revolution is complete.
 The British Business Bank survey notes that many – indeed a majority – of SMEs are not aware of alternative financial products.
 There are also regional differences in awareness.